pengowray/doks-sprinto/content/en/docs/help/troubleshooting.md

 If you're having trouble, here are some tips.
 The first few are for users; the last section is for server admins.

-## 1) Spot the difference: @Sprinto the role vs @Sprinto the bot
+### 1) @Sprinto the role vs @Sprinto the bot

 ![@Sprinto role vs bot](/images/help/troubleshooting/01-role-vs-bot.png)

-**@Sprinto the role vs @Sprinto the bot.
-The role doesn't respond.
-Discord creates this role by default and it's a usability nightmare.
-The color of each depends on the Discord server settings and may look identical.**
+**Spot the difference: The @Sprinto role doesn't respond.
+Discord creates this role with the same name as the bot and it's a usability nightmare.
+The color and formatting of the role and bot may also be very similar, depending on Discord server settings.**

 - All of Sprinto's commands work with `@Sprinto` as a prefix.
 Some folk will find `@Sprinto` more reliable and easier than slash commands.
 Example: